-Crock Pot Mashed Potatoes are the perfect make ahead mashed potato recipe!
-You get rich and creamy mashed potatoes that are perfect to feed a crowd.
+Crockpot Mashed Potatoes are the perfect make ahead mashed potato recipe!
+Rich and creamy mashed potatoes that are perfect to feed a crowd.
 This slow cooker recipe is a definite keeper and will a star at your Thanksgiving dinner!

 Taking all or part of your meal planning out of the list of things you have to do on busy days is a great way to make dinner less stressful.
 Not only can these mashed potato be started early in the day, like any “fix-it-and-forget-it” dish should be, but once you mash the potatoes, you can leave them in the Crock Pot for up to 2 hours on warm, so they will be ready whenever you serve them!